merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 ## Can we say it though?

-Regardless of all these, considering that nothing went wrong with the sampling, library preparation, and sequencing procedures, and even if we are in fact talking about one microbial population in a single pregnant woman, and even if it is 'dead' and just sweeping into the blood stream from the oral cavity or something, it is probably safe to say for the first time "**CPR in human blood!**".
+Regardless of all these, (1) assuming that nothing went wrong with the sampling, library preparation, and sequencing procedures, and (2) after taking into consideration that we may be talking about a single microbial population observed in a single pregnant woman, and (3) after reminding ourselves that this population may not even be active and simply just sweeping into the blood stream from the oral cavity of a single individual or something, it still is *probably* safe to say for the first time "**CPR in human blood!**".

 There you have it ;)